mcjwochna/portfolio-dashboard---road-statistics/README.md

 >Determine the information about current year casualties and accidents,<br>
 Know the difference between casualties based on the level of injuries,<br>
 Know the diffrence between current year and previous year accidents, to idicate year-over-year changes,<br>
-Compare the data based on various informations like vehicle type or road type,br> Indicate the frequency of accidents, based on geographic data (map)<br>
+Compare the data based on various informations like vehicle type or road type,<br>
+Indicate the frequency of accidents, based on geographic data (map)<br>

 <h2>Skills and Concepts demonstrated</h2>